RaquelPlaza/angular5-dojo/README.md

 ### Create a service

-Using the cli and the syntax from the previous sections, add a service to app/components/ called my-plan.
+Using the cli and the syntax from the previous sections, add a service to app/shared/ called plans.

 We also need to add the service to our module.
 Pop into app.module.ts and add a reference to MyPlanService under the final declaration type that we will cover, Providers.